 Examples of Impact Insulation Class (IIC)

 Acoustical floor underlayments.
 Acoustical Solutions offers a variety of acoustical floor underlayments including Acousti-Mat® and Iso-Step.

 Acousti-Mat® Floor Underlayment is a material made up of extruded nylon filaments which form a 3-dimensional core that has a non-woven fabric heat-bonded to its upper surface.

 The durable, yet pliable, construction of Acousti-Mat® sound control matting lowers both structural and airborne sound transmission by its ability to convert and store vibrational energy.
-Acousti-Mat® Floor Underlayment has an impressive IIC rating for all assemblies, but carries no STC rating as a stand-alone material.
+Acousti-Mat® Floor Underlayment has an impressive IIC rating for all assemblies but carries no Sound Transmission Class (STC) rating as a stand-alone material.
 Iso-Step Floor Underlayment is an environmentally friendly rubber-based product made from recycled tires.
-It offers credible sound reduction for structure borne noise, with exceptional IIC ratings for all assemblies and does help increase the STC rating when used in a soundproof flooring assembly.
+It offers credible sound reduction for structure-borne noise, with exceptional IIC ratings for all assemblies and does help increase the STC rating when used in a soundproof flooring assembly.

 Here is a video describing in more detail the ins and outs of IIC ratings:

 Tips and Reminders for Impact Insulation Class (IIC)